 At any time you may choose to voluntarily stop hiding.
 There is no cost associated with this however if you are a Stealth class, you immediately lose all Available Stealth.
-With the exception of Stealth Classes, using anyor immediately cancels Hiding.
+With the exception of Stealth Classes, using any instant or action immediately cancels Hiding.
 You may however move, provided you take special care to move silently and without giving yourself away.
 This is referred to as ‘Sneaking’.

-Moving out of Disengaging from Combat, provided you are BOTH hidden AND undetected.with an opponent does NOT count as
+Moving out of base contact with an opponent does NOT count as Disengaging from Combat, provided you are BOTH hidden AND undetected.

-Attempting to make any kind of regular, other than to simply rotate on the spot, will immediately cancel Hiding.
+Attempting to make any kind of regular movement, other than to simply rotate on the spot, will immediately cancel Hiding.
 This penalties can be avoided by Sneaking.
-Sneaking means that you move at 1/2 of you normal stat, calculated AFTER any impairing effects (i.e. slows, injuries, etc…).
+Sneaking means that you move at 1/2 of you normal movement stat, calculated AFTER any movement impairing effects (i.e. slows, injuries, etc…).

-Example: A character has4, but is suffering from a leg injury that has reduced his normal stat by 1/2, reducing his normal stat to 2.
-If the character then hid, they would Sneak at a speed 1/2 of the injured speed (therefore 1).
+Example: A character has movement 4, but is suffering from a leg injury that has reduced his normal movement stat by 1/2, reducing his normal movement stat to 2.
+If the character then hid, they would Sneak at a movement speed 1/2 of the injured movement speed (therefore 1).

 Detection takes on two forms, being “Spotted” by your opponents and “Giving Away” your position.
 Both count as being detected.
 Giving Away your position only applies to Stealth classes and is addressed separately on the Stealth page.